Foreign Body in the Ear Canal

 When to seek medical advice

-Call your healthcare provider right away if any of these occur
+Call your healthcare provider or seek medical care right away if any of these occur

 Ear pain, itching, or discharge